PlaidWeb/Publ-templates-beesbuzz.biz/README.md

 The page title will be the comic's title if there's only one, or a date range if there's multiple.

 The generated OpenGraph card will be a square-aspect excerpt from the top or left of the comic.
+If there's a CW cut on the entry it'll also get downsized to 32x32 to make it blurry.

 #### Navigation stuff